aliasGitee/RAG-backend/README.md

 ### Key Features

-- **Layout-Aware Parsing**: Powered by `deepdoc`, the service accurately identifies the layout of documents, distinguishing between different content blocks.
+- **Layout-Aware Parsing**: Powered by deepdoc, the service accurately identifies the layout of documents, distinguishing between different content blocks.
 - **Element Recognition**: It can specifically recognize and isolate:
   - **Text Paragraphs**: Standard text blocks.
   - **Tables & Captions**: Detects tabular data and their associated titles/captions.